S. 2028, H. 2934: An Act relative to the use of elephants, big cats, primates, and bears in traveling exhibits and shows

 While circuses are regulated by the federal Animal Welfare Act (AWA), which is enforced by the USDA, no agency monitors training sessions where the most violent abuses occur.
 Further, because the AWA establishes only minimum standards and fails to incorporate modern husbandry practices, a facility can be in compliance with the federal law, yet the animals can still be subjected to grossly inhumane conditions.
 Due to inadequate resources, the weak standards of the AWA are poorly enforced.
 While Ringling closed, other Massachusetts circuses and exhibitors continue to use these majestic animals for entertainment.

 More than 40 countries worldwide (including, Colombia, the entire EU, Iran, Singapore, and Taiwan), six U.S. states (California, Hawaii, Illinois, New Jersey, New York, and Rhode Island), and nearly 150 localities in 37 U.S. states have passed legislation addressing the abuse of wild or exotic animals in circuses.
-This includes nine municipalities in Massachusetts: Braintree, Cambridge, Quincy, Pittsfield, Plymouth, Provincetown, Revere, Somerville, and Weymouth.
+This includes ten municipalities in Massachusetts: Braintree, Cambridge, Quincy, Pittsfield, Plymouth, Provincetown, Revere, Somerville, Topsfield (as of May 7!), and Weymouth.